 5) The last criterion is, if possible, to look for someone who is recognized in a specific area or field.
 It is important to note that the recommendation letter draws on the logical principle of an argument from authority, that is to say that when an individual who is a specialist in a specific area makes statements about something or someone, it is presumed that they are true.

 2) Writing an effective Reference Letter for the WBG YPP: 8 tips

 In this section, we will present the 8 main elements of the content and structure of an effective reference letter!
 You can share this relevant information with your referee so that s/he can craft the best possible letter:

 - At the start of the body of the letter, the referee should identify themselves and advise how s/he knows the candidate, the period in which they were in contact, their relationship and the role performed;

 - The letter should only include positive information about a specific professional.
 Thus, any characteristics seen as negative should be avoided;

 - Avoid extremes: shy away from flattery and complete impartiality;

-- The selection team requests that recommendation letters focus on the competences sought by the World Bank.
+- The selection team requests that recommendation letters focus on the competencies sought by the World Bank.
 In addition, the referee should talk about the candidate’s integrity, their tact and diplomacy, maturity and ability to work with others.
-Therefore, the letter should present a summary of the individual’s competences and positive and professional aspects;
+Therefore, the letter should present a summary of the individual’s competencies and positive and professional aspects;

 - It is not necessary for each referee to assess the candidate in all of these aspects, but this should be possible through a combination of all three letters.
 In other words, it is possible that one referee will be more able to give a detailed evaluation of the candidate in one particular competence rather than another;